Two charged with Nemtsov killing include former Chechen policeman

 Kadyrov described Dadayev as "a true patriot of Russia" who had received several medals for bravery but had subsequently resigned from his interior ministry regiment for reasons the Chechen leader said were unclear.

-There have been cases in the past where employees of Russian law enforcement agencies have been prosecuted after moonlighting for organised crime groups.
+There have been cases in the past where employees of Russian law enforcement agencies have been prosecuted after moonlighting for organized crime groups.

 CONFESSION